Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ## Review Comment Categories

 The list of categories incorporated by our classifier are summarized in the table below.
-This list was developed based on a manual survey of approximately 500 GitHub review comments taken from the top ten most forked repositories on GitHub.
+This list was developed based on a manual survey of approximately 1000 GitHub review comments taken from the top ten most forked repositories on GitHub.
+We selected this range of repositories in the hope that the most forked repositories exhibit standard open source code reviewing practices.
 The selected categories reflect the most frequently occurring topics encountered in the surveyed review comments.
 Majority of the categories are related to code level concepts (e.g. variable naming, exception handling); however, certain review comments that did not naturally fall into any existing categories and were unrelated to the overall goal of code reviewing were placed in